AD-Vega/Kuffner-Sternwarte-Lightmeter/README.md

 standalone, they can be sent through a network (e.g. using `socat` or `netcat`).
 These records can be converted into `json_table` format by piping them through `lightmeter_table.py`.

+An example script is provided that stores data on a remote server.
+To use it, run the following on the machine that will store data

+    $ ./lightmeter_remote.sh receive 1234

+and the following on the machine with the lightmeter

+    $ ./lightmeter_remote.sh send remotemachineaddress:1234 -i 2

+where 1234 is an available port.
+Other options can be added to the sending command, except for the data format.
+On the receiving end, a file will be generated with a timestamped name and measurements will be stored as `json_table`.
+The receiver opens a new file for each connection and can even handle multiple senders.

 ## Authors